Aeastr/CursorBounds/README.md

 ---

 ## **Features**
+- Swift-native API with proper error handling using `throws`
-- Retrieve the position of the text caret (cursor) in macOS apps.
+- Retrieve the position of the text caret (cursor) in macOS apps
-- Get the bounding rectangle of the caret for text fields and text areas.
+- Get the bounding rectangle of the caret for text fields and text areas
-- Graceful handling of unsupported or restricted applications.
+- Three-tier fallback system: Text Caret → Text Field Bounds → Mouse Cursor
-- Built-in fallback mechanisms for robust behavior.
+- Built-in accessibility permission management
-- Error logging and levels (see below, or check documentation)
+- Coordinate system correction for macOS vs iOS-style coordinates
+- Convenience methods for common use cases

+## **Requirements**

+### **Accessibility Permissions**
+**Required:** Accessibility permissions must be granted to use this package.
+The system will prompt users to grant these permissions.

+### **App Sandbox**
+**Internal** App Sandbox can remain enabled when tracking cursors within your own application.

+**External** App Sandbox must be disabled **only** if you need to track cursors in *other* applications (external apps).

 ---